asosepek/asosepek/README.md

-- 👋 Hi, I’m @asosepek
+- 👋 Hi, I’m Andrew Osepek, a student at the University of Illinois Urbana-Champaign
+-